apache/shardingsphere/docs/document/content/reference/test-engine/_index.en.md

 +++

 Apache ShardingSphere provided a full functionality test engine.
-They define SQLs in xml files, each engine is suit for MySQL, PostgreSQL, SQLServer and Oracle.
+They define SQLs in XML files, engine run for each database independently.

 All test engines designed to modify the configuration files to execute all assertions without any **Java code** modification.
+It does not depend on any third-party environment, ShardingSphere-Proxy and database used for testing are provided by docker image.